appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/tuist-install.md

 ### Prerequisites

-Before you run the **Tuist** step, you must complete certain prerequisites, as detailed in the table below:
+Before you run the **Tuist Install** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|